-11 reasons to Visit Napa Valley in the Winter
+12 reasons to Visit Napa Valley in the Winter and Things To Do

 Napa Valley is one of the most beautiful wine countries to visit.
-However, one of favorite times of the year to visit Napa is in the winter, because of the cozy intimate astmosphere it offers.
-I've created 10 reasons why you should visit Napa Valley this winter.
-Which makes this the perfect time for you to help all the North Bay fire victims in wine country.
+However, one of favorite times of the year to visit Napa is in the winter, because of the cozy intimate atmosphere it offers.
+Every year we find our selves visiting Napa in the winter and during the holidays.
+So I've created and updated this bolg for 2018-2019 winter time in Napa.
+Here 12 reasons why you should visit Napa Valley this winter.

 12 Restaurants in Napa Valley click HERE